isomerpages/ogp-isomerguide/_editing-your-page/Creating hyperlinks.md

 ### HTML

 Image with hyperlink
 The code we used here is html for images with hyperlink.
-Html codes are usually characterized by sets of "<" and ">" brackets we call tags.
+Html codes are usually characterized by sets of "&lt;" and "&gt;" brackets we call tags.

 Inserting hyperlink
-To insert a hyperlink with html code, we use the <a> tag.
+To insert a hyperlink with html code, we use the &lt;a&gt; tag.
 We will then direct it to the url by using href attribute:

 <a href=" ">
-We would like the link to direct us to https://westwoodpri.moe.edu.sg/qql/slot/u147/Flipping%20Book/Westwood%20Publication%20Flipbook.html#p=1
+We would like the link to direct us to https://westwoodpri.moe.edu.sg/
 <a href="https://westwoodpri.moe.edu.sg/qql/slot/u147/Flipping%20Book/Westwood%20Publication%20Flipbook.html#p=1">
 Next we will add the text or images that we would like to appear on the webpage and enclose it with a closing tag </a>.
 For e.g. I would like "Click here" to appear on the page.